yahoojapan/k2hr3/setup.md

 * [DevStack](https://docs.openstack.org/devstack/latest/)
   * This guide shows you how to get started with the latest OpenStack services.

+### kubernetes installation

+This section describes kubernetes installation.

+* If you build kubernetes by [**minikube**](https://kubernetes.io/docs/tutorials/hello-minikube/) for simple test.
+When you are using minikube, set the proxy appropriately.
+* If you build kubernetes by [**kubeadm**](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#).
+* If you build kubernetes by [**Rancher**](https://rancher.com/).

 ### K2HR3 installation

 This section instructs how to install all K2HR3 subsystems by executing only one command, 'cluster.sh'.
+_The following documents are for building an environment that links with OpenStack.
+When linking with kubernetes only, the following work for OpenStack is not required._

 Running 'cluster.sh' with the following parameters will complete installation.